UhOhSpiders/SoundplayBrainwave/README.md

     - **`MidiController`** only needs to play one note to trigger an external Pure Data synth.
 Each `Button` plays on a different channel.

-    - **`LEDS`** sends data to the LED strip and renders the animation based on the user inputs.
-The animation logic itself is factored out into a `PulseController` class, which is described in further detail below.
-The `.render()` method loops through each pixel, and uses the `PulseController`'s `.getPixelColorIndex(<pixelIndex>)` to get the colour for each pixel on the LED strip.
+    - **`LEDS`** sends data to an LED strip and renders the animation based on the user inputs.
+Its associated data pin, colors, memory and animation style can be instantiated in the `.ino` file and passed as arguments to an `LEDS` object.

+        The core animation logic is defined in an **`Animator`** parent class, and is extended as a **`PulseAnimator`** or a **`SpringAnimator`**.
+Their behavior is described in further detail below.
+The `.render()` method loops through each pixel, and uses the `Animator`'s `.getPixelColorIndex(<pixelIndex>)` to get the colour for each pixel on the LED strip.
 This index is then used to set the correct values from an array of RGB colours.
-A similar approach is used with `.getPixelBrightness(<pixelIndex>)` to adjust the brightness of each pixel and add a faded tail effect to the pulse.
+A similar approach is used with `.getPixelBrightness(<pixelIndex>)` to allow for any fading effects that `Animator` may implement.

-        - **`PulseController`** manages the custom animation logic through the manipulation of two arrays - `leftToRightArray` and  `rightToLeftArray`.
+        - **`PulseAnimator`** manages the animation for the original pulse effect on the Brainwave with a `leftToRightArray` and  `rightToLeftArray`.
 Both of these hold color and brightness values for each of the pixels on the strip.
 They represent animated pulses moving in opposite directions.
-Both arrays are treated identically for as long as possible.

-            With each `.update()` their contents are moved one position to the right using `.animateArray()`.

-            Their starting pixels are then calculated based on the state of the user inputs with `.updateStartingPixel()`.
-This function continues to add to the length of the pulse if the button is held, adds a tail onto the end if the button is released, or simply adds a blank pixel if there is no tail left to draw.

-            Finally, the index of the desired pixel colour is returned as `leftToRightArray[i][0] + rightToLeftArray[LEDCOUNT - i - 1][0]`.
-This line creates the overlapping effect and **_flips_** `rightToLeftArray` to create the contrary motion.
-The `LEDS` object can then use this value to index its array of given colours and set the pixel accordingly.
+        - **`SpringAnimator`** is an optional animation mode for the Brainwave.
+It's based on [the Vector chapter in Daniel Shiffman's *The Nature of Code*](https://natureofcode.com/vectors/) - although our vector has been simplified down to 1 dimension from his 2D example.
+It creates two "springs" which overlap without colliding with each other.

 ## Libraries